• Twitter

 Williams Sonoma: This upscale kitchen store which will ship you everything from and in full Cajun fried Turkey with all the trimmings. $35 per person and up.

-McKenzie Ltd.: Get a complete meal with your choice of a Cajun-style deep fried turkey or turducken with all the traditional sides. $28 per person and up.
+McKenzie Ltd.: Get a complete meal with your choice of a Cajun-style deep fried turkey or stuffed chicken breasts sides. $28 per person and up.

 More Thanksgiving coverage